BenchLabs/bench-technology-handbook/culture-and-principles.md

 Guided by our principles, a subsequent conversation could be:

 ```
+Manager:
-Manager: Last time we spoke I let you off the hook.
-You used a deadline as an excuse for not prioritizing your own growth, and I let you do it.
-Your growth is just as important as that deadline!
+Last time we spoke I let you off the hook.
+You used a deadline as an excuse for
+not prioritizing your own growth, and I let you do it.
+Your growth is just as important
+as that deadline!
 So today, we're going to figure out how to make time for it.

+Engineer:
-Engineer: To be honest it's just really hard to find time to think about myself.
+To be honest it's just really hard to find time to think about myself.

+Manager:
-Manager: We find time for whatever we consider to be our top priority.
-I'm asking you to raise the priority of your growth.
-Can you take this on, and give me your goals at our one-on-one next week?
+We find time for whatever we consider to be our top priority.
+I'm asking you
+to raise the priority of your growth.
+Can you take this on, and give me your goals at
+our one-on-one next week?

+Engineer:
-Engineer: You know what?
+You know what?
 I've been putting this off for too long.
-I'll give them to you by tomorrow so we can review them async before our meeting.
+I'll give them to you
+by tomorrow so we can review them async before our meeting.
 ```

 This time, the manager steps right into the uncomfortable situation, and doesn't let the engineer off the hook for de-prioritizing their own growth.
 Notice that this is done with respect and compassion—there is no blame placed, and it is phrased in a supportive manner.
-As a result the engineer gets fired up by suddenly seeing that they can make space for their own growth, and goest beyond the original request from their manager. _This_ conversation was consistent with our culture, and it sets up their next conversation as well.
+As a result the engineer gets fired up by suddenly seeing that they can make space for their own growth, and goes beyond the original request from their manager. _This_ conversation is consistent with our culture, and it sets up their next conversation as well.

 In the event that a conversation doesn't flag any supporting principles and _still_ feels inconsistent with our culture, we're probably just missing a supporting principle.
 If this happens, bring the conversation to your manager so you can run it through the test suite together and identify what's missing—as our culture matures, our test suite must mature with it.